“Gene mapping is a process or method of discovering the location of genes on a chromosome.”

 The DNA sample is extracted using the DNA extraction methods.

-Using two different restriction endonucleases, the DNA sample is digested in three ways, for that prepare three different aliquots of the sample.
+Using two different restriction endonucleases, the DNA sample is digested in three ways, that prepare three different aliquots of the sample.

 Digest one aliquots with one restriction enzyme, second aliquots with seconds enzyme and double digest the third aliquots (See the above image).